awsdocs/application-auto-scaling-user-guide/doc_source/auth-and-access-control.md

 ## Additional IAM Permissions<a name="application-auto-scaling-additional-permissions"></a>

-Users must have the following IAM additional permissions for each type of scalable resource for which they will configure scaling policies\.
-You can specify the following actions in the `Action` element of an IAM policy statement\.
+Users must have additional permissions for each type of resource for which they will configure scaling policies\.
+You specify the following actions in the `Action` element of an IAM policy statement\.

 **AppStream 2\.0 fleets**
 + `appstream:DescribeFleets`